natcap/invest.users-guide/source/crop_production.rst

   ...         ...
   ==========  ====  =======

 4. **LULC Map (Raster)**  A GDAL-supported raster representing a crop management scenario.
-Each cell value in the raster should be a valid integer code that corresponds to a crop in the Crop Lookup Table file.
-The NoData value should be set to a number not existing in the Crop Lookup Table.
+Each cell value in the raster should be a valid integer code that corresponds to a lulc-class in the LULC Lookup Table file.
+The NoData value should be set to a number not existing in the LULC Lookup Table.

   +---+---+
   |int|int|